What is SSL and why should you care?

 This means that if your competitor has an SSL Certificate (aka, a site URL that begins with https) and you don’t, your competition is probably going to come up higher on Google than you are.

-Keep in mind, there are myriad of other reasons why you might come up higher — securing your website is just a part of the puzzle.
+Keep in mind, there are a myriad of other reasons why you might come up higher — securing your website is just a part of the puzzle.

 Google Chrome Gets “Mad” If Your Site is Not Secure